-Risks Disclosu
+Risks Disclosure

-The aggregate fair value to the Airport from time to time, if any, of the interest rate swaps with any single counterparty is the maximum amount of credit exposure the Commission will have to that counterparty.
+the counterparty's credit ratings.
+Any such collateral will be held by the Airport's custodial bank.
+There is The aggregate fair value to the Airport from time to time, if any, of the interest rate swaps with any single counterparty is the maximum amount of credit exposure the Commission will have to that counterparty.
 The Airport has limited counterparty credit risk by limiting its exposure to any one counterparty.
-Under the terms of the swaps, counterparty earld risk by limiting its exposure to any one counterparty.
-Under the terms of the swaps, counterpart are required to post collateral consisting of specified U.S. Treasury and Agency securities for the fair value of a swap that exceeds specified thresholds which are linked to the counterparty's credit ratings.
-Any such collateral will be held by the Airport is custodial bank.
-There is limited basis risk with respect to the interest rate swaps as the Airport has chosen a variable rate index designed to closely approximate the variable rates payable on the issue 32 and 33 Bonds.
+Under the terms of the swaps, counterparties are required to post collateral consisting of specified U.S. Treasury and Agency securities for the fair value of a swap that exceeds specified thresholds which are linked to limited basis risk with respect to the interest rate swaps, as the Airport has chosen a variable rate index designed to closely approximate the variable rates payable on the Issue 32 and 33 Bonds.
 The Airport has limited termination risk with respect to the interest rate swaps.
 That risk would arise primarily from certain credit-related events or events of default on the part of the Commission, the municipal swap insurer, or the counterparty.
-The Airport has secured municipal swap insurence for its payments due under each interest rate swaps, as the Airport has secured a forward municipal bond insurance commitment from an insurer currently rated AAAhaa with respect to the issue 33 Bonds.
+The Airport has secured municipal swap insurance for its payments due under each interest rate swaps, as the Airport has secured a forward municipal bond insurance commitment from an insurer currently rated AAA/Aaa with respect to the Issue 33 Bonds.